ioccc-src/winner/bugs.md

 manually.
 You shouldn't have to worry about these being added to git: it seems to ignore sockets (it did at least in macOS).

-NOTE: To get a list of files with this glob try:
+NOTE: to get a list of files with this glob try:

 ```sh
 ls -al |awk '{print $NF}' | grep -E '^\.[A-Z]+'